 Today, MTR Corporation is involved in a wide range of business activities in addition to its railway operations.
 These include the development of residential and commercial projects, property leasing and management, advertising, telecommunication services and international consultancy services.

 From its starting base in Hong Kong, the Corporation has expanded into Mainland China and taken on a range of railway-related projects and operations internationally.
 In Mainland China, the Corporation now operates Beijing Metro Line 4, Line 14 and Line 16, Shenzhen Metro Longhua Line (Line 4) and Hangzhou Metro Line 1.
-Internationally, the Corporation operates and manages TfL Rail (which will be renamed as "Elizabeth Line" in 2018) service and jointly operates and manages the South Western rail franchise in the United Kingdom.
+Internationally, the Corporation operates and manages TfL Rail (which will be renamed as "Elizabeth Line" in future) service and jointly operates and manages the South Western rail franchise in the United Kingdom.
 The Corporation operates and manages Melbourne Metro in Australia, Stockholm Metro, the Stockholm Pendeltåg commuter rail service and MTR Express, an intercity railway between Stockholm and Gothenburg in Sweden.
 In September 2014 the Northwest Rapid Transit Consortium, of which the Corporation is a shareholder, was awarded the Operations, Trains and Systems Public-Private Partnership contract for the Sydney Metro Northwest project in Australia.
 On top of that, the scope of the Corporation's consultancy business also covers cities across Asia, Australia and the Middle East.

 Based on the successful "rail plus property" development model in Hong Kong, the Corporation has expanded into the Mainland China with property businesses in Beijing, Shenzhen and Tianjin.
 The sales of "Tiara", the first MTR property development project in the Mainland China, were well received.
 The project completed construction and sold units were handed over to buyers.